akael888/propre-sim/README.md

 ### Problem

-Since we only have one device available, most of the time we were working on queue based approach.
-This slows down the process, since we couldn't execute our individual tasks in pararel
+Since we only have one device available, most of the time we're unable to execute our task in pararel.

 ### Solution

-Since we used Text Based method (Notepad) in our workflow to import the slide data into ProPresenter, it will increase our productivity to simulate the text results beforehand.
+Since we used Text Based method (Notepad) within our workflow to import the text data into ProPresenter, it will increase our productivity to simulate the text results beforehand.

-Therefore this ProPresenter Sim offer that Simulation within a web app.
+Therefore this ProPresenter Sim will offer that Simulation on a web app accessible anytime and anywhere, enabling all team member to foresee the ProPresenter Slide Results

 ## Features